-General Requirements for Music
+General Requirements for Music Studies

-- pass an exit piano proficiency examination and complete the applied major senior recital before graduation. - register and participate in either the university concert band or jazz band if an instrumental major, or the concert choir if a vocal major, during the fall and spring semesters while enrolled full time at the university.
-Piano and guitar majors may choose between concert band, concert choir, or jazz band. - pass the examination on the state and federal constitutions. - complete 120 credit hours: 42 credit hours in general education, 50 credit hours in music specialization, and 28 credit hours in electives.
+- register and participate in MUSM 1800 during the fall and spring semesters while enrolled full or part-time time at the university. - register and participate in either the university concert band or jazz band if an instrumental major, or the concert choir if a vocal major, during the fall and spring semesters while enrolled full time at the university.
+Piano and guitar majors may choose between concert band, concert choir, or jazz band. - perform a senior recital, which must be a minimum of 25 minutes of music.
+Four weeks before the recital, the student must successfully complete a recital hearing for a minimum of two music faculty. - pass an exit piano proficiency examination before graduation - complete 120 credit hours: 39 credit hours in general education, 50 credit hours in music specialization, and 31 credit hours in electives.